 Lilibeth’s series of site specific performances titled “Gaia” examines the body’s identification in relation to the ground on which it happens to be situated, taking her own body and history as a starting point.
 It was reviewed live by Søren Schauser at a special edition of Samtalekøkken for Wundergrund festival.

 For our project on performance for video, Now and Again, she produced the video “Skin stripping”.
 The artist is seen, stripping of layers of clothes, patterns and colors, meant to be read as metaphors for skin, identities and ethnicities.
 The full video, originally presented on an iPad during the exhibition at the Photographic Center, can be seen here, on the artist’s website.

 For Live Art for Børn S/H she showed her performance Mikado for the first time in Denmark.
 The intention of the participatory piece is to activate the audience, make them collaborate, play, interact and perform with each other and the dancers.
 The audience is divided in two teams and invited to compete with each other in a game of Mikado – only the sticks have been replaced with dancers.
 The game is about dancing and gathering points for your team.

 About the Artist

-Lilibeth’s praxis is based on performance art, also transformed to different materials and medias as video, photography, sculpture and installation.
+Lilibeth’s practice is based in performance art, and sometimes transformed into different materials and media, such as video, photography, sculpture and installation.
 Her productions involve the body, scripted texts, songs; composed music as well as intricate visual elements like costumes used as set design.
 She gathers, adapts, and universalizes her narratives in both a critical and humorous approach in regards to issues such as identity, culture, religion, gender and social relations.